akibrahimug/Oliotya-Uganda-Safaris/CLERK_SETUP.md

 ## Overview

-Your Nambi Uganda Safaris application now has Clerk authentication integrated!
+Your Oliotya Safaris application now has Clerk authentication integrated!
 This provides secure sign-in/sign-up with Google, email, and social media options.

 ## Installation Status